larsvers/flanimals/README.md

 #### How it works

 Choose between a globe (orthographic) or a flat (robinson) projection, between flags or animals, between German or English.
 You can change back and forth during the game at any point.
-Whatever you choose, you might want to **turn on the sound** to hear a gratifying bing-noise when you found yor flag or the (often original) animal grunts upon findind a country the animal at question roams.
+Whatever you choose, you might want to **turn on the sound** to hear a gratifying bing-noise when you find your flag or the (often original) animal grunts upon findind a country the animal at question roams.
 Your found flags and animals will be presented trophy-like below the world, allowing you to always revert to them to bask in your success.
 Hovering over the animals will give you some extra information and clicking on them will show their range area.
 Clicking on the flags will show you that country on the map or globe and hovering over the found countries on the map will tell you about that country and your phenomenal achievments, like how long it took you to find it, how many animals you found living there and not last how many points you got.

 ![flanimals_trail](images/readme/flanimals_hover.png)